- What is infant sign language?

 Is Sign Language Good For Babies?

-There is no concrete evidence to prove that the sign language is advantageous for babies.
-Though it is being increasingly publicized and endorsed in the recent times, further research is required on the subject as the existing studies have not proven its usefulness beyond doubt.
+There is no concrete evidence to prove that sign language is advantageous for babies.
+Though it is being increasingly publicized and endorsed, further research is required on the subject, as the existing studies have not fully proven its usefulness.

-Therefore, if you do not want to teach the language to your baby, you may not be at a disadvantage.
-But if you want to try signing, then you can go ahead without hesitation.
+Soif you choose not to teach sign language to your baby, you may not be at a disadvantage.
+But if you want to see how signing works for you and your child, then go ahead without hesitation.